Victor-Barrio/TimeTrackingChallenge/README.md

 ### What I learned

-In this project i worked with the JQuery library and AJAX request to get data from a JSON file.
+In this project i worked with the JQuery library and AJAX request to get data from a JSON file, but when I uploaded the page to GItHub pages I see that didn't work, so i changed to fetch for my page working online.
 I also used the CSS custom properties to create a responsive design.